Farnsworth Art Museum

 Along the Goose River: Andrew Wyeth’s Secret Subject

-Sparking into life during the final weeks of my internship, The Wyeth Center reached out to me after seeing my previous photography.
+Sparking into life during the final weeks of my internship, The Wyeth Center reached out to me after seeing my previous photography of Allen and Benner Islands.
 They wanted a section panel explaining the significance and uniqueness of the area alongside his work.
-It began with a heavier focus on what he painted and a gallery of images but evolved with the feedback and guidance of Raphael into a breakdown of the current status today, environment, and overview of each photographer’s work.
+It began with a heavier focus on what he painted and a gallery of images but evolved with the feedback and guidance of Rafael into a breakdown of the current environmental status of the Goose River, Mill Pond, and the waterfalls he painted by, and overview of each photographer’s work.

 Web Component